-Between 1988 and 1998, the Cardiff based operation underwent steady growth, primarily servicing the optical communications markets with its broad range of optoelectronic products and versatile business model.
-IQE's optoelectronic products were used by a wide range of customers to produce light emitters and detectors such as LEDs, lasers and photodetectors.
+Between 1988 and 1998, the Cardiff based operation underwent steady growth, primarily servicing the optical communications markets with its broad range of photonic products and versatile business model.
+IQE's photonic products were used by a wide range of customers to produce light emitters and detectors such as LEDs, lasers and photodetectors.

 In 1999, the Cardiff MOCVD operation was complemented by the addition of an established North American facility to form the world's leading epiwafer group offering the widest range of compound semiconductor wafer products.

 Based in Bethlehem, Pennsylvania, the US operation focussed on radio frequency (RF) components for the growing mobile communications markets which complemented the range of optical telecommunications products produced by the Cardiff operation.